 Good governance within Standard Life is predicated on the ethical behaviour of the organisation's staff.
 In recognition of this the plc Board has developed, adopted and communicated a Code of Business Conduct which sets standards for employee behaviour in relation to operational excellence, compliance responsibilities, customer service, Standard Life's people and other stakeholders.
-The code has been fully adopted by Standard Life International.
+The code has been reviewed for appropriateness to Standard Life International and has been adopted by the Board.